 A somewhat lighter weight option is Timberlite which is a volcanic (igneous) rock.
 Although not as heavy as standard rock mulches, it’s definitely heavier than any of the organic options.
 Timberlite is sometimes sold under the trade name of Sunrise.
 One online source claims the rock is called “anthrobrite” but I haven’t found any confirmation of that in any geology reference sites.
 The red, black and brownish colors of Timberlite are natural; it is not dyed.
 Perhaps it is a blend of various igneous rocks such as rhyolite, scoria and basalt?

 So if a mulch is to be used in my son’s new plantings, I will probably recommend a mixture of two different kinds.
 The first (largest) bed is backed by a row of huge conifers, has two skinny oaks, and will have a group of shrubs (pieris and fothergilla) added in the center.
 Eventually vinca will fill in that area but in the meantime my gut feeling is to go for the bark nuggets or larger shreds.
 The front of the bed will be all perennials and bulbs and so that will be trickier.
 If ’twere me, I’d probably bite the budget bullet and go for the Sweet Peet while crossing fingers that everything will fill in sufficiently so that I wouldn’t need to do it a second time.
-But faced with fiscal practicalities I’d opt for Grade A cedar (assuming the lighter color isn’t a problem) or two types of pine bark mulch: nuggets near the trees and shrubs, and the more common shredded variety in the perennials section…. being careful to keep any mulch a bit away from all trunks and crowns, of course! 🙂
+But faced with fiscal practicalities I’d opt for Grade A cedar (assuming the lighter color isn’t a problem) or two types of pine bark mulch: nuggets near the trees and shrubs, and the more common shredded variety in the perennials section…. being careful to keep any mulch away from all trunks and crowns, of course! 🙂